 Trains to San Antonio Oeste/ Las Grutas

-There is a train that services the area including a train from Bariloche to Viedma that passes through San Antonio Oeste, 15 km from Las Grutas.
-Once a week during the summer there is a luxury train with a restaurant, disco and cinema called Expreso Arrayanes.
+There is a train that services the area from Bariloche to Viedma that passes through San Antonio Oeste, 16 km (10 miles) from Las Grutas.

 Travel around Las Grutas

 Las Grutas town spans just a few city blocks, so you can walk pretty much everywhere in town by foot.